dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 )
 ```

-This is a function that returns a function and one that references a variable that--it seems--won't exist after artist-selector returns.
-6 It may seem odd now, but it actually works just the way you'd want--if you call artist-selector with an argument of "Dixie Chicks", you get an anonymous function that matches CDs whose :artist field is "Dixie Chicks", and if you call it with "Lyle Lovett", you get a different function that will match against an :artist field of "Lyle Lovett".
+This is a function that returns a function and one that references a variable that -- it seems -- won't exist after artist-selector returns.
+6 It may seem odd now, but it actually works just the way you'd want -- if you call artist-selector with an argument of "Dixie Chicks", you get an anonymous function that matches CDs whose :artist field is "Dixie Chicks", and if you call it with "Lyle Lovett", you get a different function that will match against an :artist field of "Lyle Lovett".
 So now you can rewrite the call to select like this:

 ```c
 CL-USER>